 To begin the third set, the Eagles got off to a strong start with a 7-2 lead.
 FGCU dominated along the net again, totaling 5.5 blocks from Pudwill and Serrano.

-Unfortunately for the Eagles, four-straight Bisons points put Lipscomb right back in it, and at 24-23, the Bisons captured a final point off a kill from Cloe Rodgers to end the match in four, ending the FGCU’s historic season.
+Unfortunately, four-straight Bison points put Lipscomb right back in it, and, at 24-23, the Bisons captured a final point off a kill from Cloe Rodgers to end the match in four, ending the Eagles’ historic season.